On the Interpolation Effect of Score Smoothing in Diffusion Models: Related works

 To derive rigorous learning guarantees, one line of work showed that DMs can produce a distribution accurately given a good score estimator \citep{song2021maximum, lee2022convergence, vdb2022convergence, chen2023improved, chen2023sampling, shah2023learning, cole2024scorebased, benton2024nearly, huang2024convergence}, which leaves open the question of how to estimate the SF of an underlying density from finite training data without overfitting.
-For score estimation, when the ground truth density or its SF belongs to certain function classes, prior works have constructed score estimators with guaranteed sample complexity \citep{block2020generative, li2023on, zhang2024minimax, wibisono2024optimal, chen2024learning, gatmiry2024learning, boffi2024shallow}, including for scenarios where the data are supported on low-dimensional sub-manifolds (further discussed below).
+For score estimation, when the ground truth density or its SF belongs to certain function classes, prior works have constructed score estimators with guaranteed sample complexity \citep{block2020generative, li2023on, zhang2024minimax, wibisono2024optimal, chen2024learning, gatmiry2024learning, boffi2024shallow, han2024neural}, including for scenarios where the data are supported on low-dimensional sub-manifolds (further discussed below).
 An end-to-end error bound is derived by \citet{wang2024evaluating} which covers both training and sampling and is used to inform the choice of time and variance schedules.
-Unlike these approaches, our analysis does not assume an i.i.d. sample of a ground truth distribution as the training set.
-Focusing on training sets with fixed configurations, our work studies on the geometry of the SF when $t$ is small relative to the training set sparsity and elucidates how its interplay with the denoising dynamics determines the memorization behavior.
-For future work, it will be interesting to study the implication of score smoothing in the density estimation setting by adapting our analysis to cases with randomly-sampled training data.
+Unlike these results, which concern the estimation of densities from i.i.d. samples, our analysis does not assume a ground truth distribution.
+Based on a finite and fixed training set, our work focuses on the geometry of the SF when $t$ is small relative to the training set sparsity and elucidates how it determines the memorization behavior via an interplay with the denoising dynamics.
+For future work, it will be interesting to study the implication of score smoothing in the density estimation setting by potentially adapting our analysis to cases with randomly-sampled training data.